dragonflyoss/.github/profile/README.md

 - **Maintainer Group**: <dragonfly-maintainers@googlegroups.com>
 - **Twitter**: [@dragonfly_oss](https://twitter.com/dragonfly_oss)

-### Contributing
+### Contributing and Governance

-You should check out our [CONTRIBUTING](https://github.com/dragonflyoss/community/blob/master/CONTRIBUTING.md) and develop the project together.
+You may check out our [CONTRIBUTING](https://github.com/dragonflyoss/community/blob/master/CONTRIBUTING.md) and develop the project together.
+We also have a clear governance model, you can find more information in the [GOVERNANCE](https://github.com/dragonflyoss/community/blob/master/GOVERNANCE.md) document.